-In this hundred and forty-seventh archive story by Kristian Bertel, we are visiting a slum in the Wadala area of Mumbai, India.
+In this archive story we are visiting a Slum in the Wadala area of Mumbai, India.

 Read the background story of this archive photo by the photographer.

 Slums in India are highly populated urban residential areas consisting of densely packed housing units of weak build quality and often associated with poverty.
-The infrastructure in slums is often deteriorated or incomplete and they are primarily inhabited by impoverished people as seen in this photograph from the Wadala area in Mumbai, India.
+The infrastructure in slums is often deteriorated or incomplete and they are primarily inhabited by impoverished people as seen in the photographer's images of slum areas in India and in this photograph from the Wadala area in Mumbai, India.

 Slums in India are highly populated urban residential areas consisting of densely packed housing units of weak build quality and often associated with poverty.
-The infrastructure in slums is often deteriorated or incomplete and they are primarily inhabited by impoverished people as seen in this photograph from the Wadala area in Mumbai, India.
+The infrastructure in slums is often deteriorated or incomplete and they are primarily inhabited by impoverished people as seen in the photographer's images of slum areas in India and in this photograph from the Wadala area in Mumbai, India.

 Slums in India